 The main image associated with your first variant is used as a backdrop against which all variants are displayed, arranged horizontally on cards.
 If there are more variants than fit on the screen, arrow buttons allow you to scroll back and forth through them.

 On each product variant card, you’ll see the variant’s name, identifier, attributes, default stock, and default price.
 For everything but attributes, you can click into each of the boxes and change the values.
 Click outside the box to finish editing.
-Click the (...) button in the top-right corner of a card to find Edit and Delete options.
+Click the action button (...) in the top-right corner of a card to find Edit and Delete options.
 At the far right end of the variant list, the Add a variant+ card allows you to create more variants as needed.
 Finally, if you click anywhere else on the card, you’ll reach the edit screen proper:

 Here, you can add, edit, or remove the following: